OpenVisualCloud/Media-Communications-Mesh/docs/setup-mcm-with-k8s.md

 ### MTL Manager build:

-To build MTL Manager you need to fetch and build MTL Library from the source, this can be done by following bellow commands:
+To build MTL Manager you need to fetch and build MTL Library from the source, this can be done by following below commands:

 ```bash
 git clone https://github.com/OpenVisualCloud/Media-Transport-Library.git <mtl-dir>